sharma-nikhil06/sharma-nikhil06/README.md

 Data Analyst
 ------------

-Data analyst with 3 years of experience skilled in SQL, Python, data analysis/visualization, statistics, and developing actionable insights to drive strategic decision-making.
+Data analyst with 3 years of experience skilled in SQL, Python, R, data analysis/visualization, statistics, and developing actionable insights to drive strategic decision-making.

 * 🌍  I'm based in Grand Rapids, Michigan
 * ✉️  You can contact me at [sharma.nikhil0607@gmail.com](mailto:sharma.nikhil0607@gmail.com)